The Art of Rondo: Barcelona's Favorite Drill for Faster Thinking

 3. It Teaches the Value of Angles and Body Shape

-Rondos instantly teaches two tactical concepts that are hard to grasp in large games:
+Rondos instantly teach two tactical concepts that are hard to grasp in larger games:

-Creating Angles: Players learn to constantly adjust their position to create a passing line for the teammate with the ball.
+Creating Angles: Players learn to adjust their positions to create passing lines for teammates with the ball.
 They learn to move for the ball, not just to the ball.

-Proper Body Shape: Receiving the ball with an open body shape, so you can play the ball in multiple directions, becomes essential.
-This simple skill is crucial for quickly and effectively managing transitional moments.
+Proper Body Shape: Receiving the ball with an open body shape allows players to play in multiple directions.
+This simple skill is crucial for effectively managing transitional moments.

 How to Practice the Rondo at Home